-The procedure is minimally invasive and most patients experience only minor discomfort.
-Dr. Hojjat can give you recommendations for safe pain medications and techniques for minimizing your discomfort during recovery.
+The procedure is minimally invasive, and most patients experience only a bit of discomfort.
+Dr. Hojjat can give you recommendations for safe over-the-counter pain pills and techniques for minimizing your discomfort after surgery.

 Be sure to check the surgeon’s credentials before booking a consultation.
 Any plastic surgeon with extensive experience in facial surgery can typically perform earlobe repairs with no issues.

-If you live near West Hollywood, CA, Socal Aesthetic Surgery offers earlobe repair among its services and is conveniently located at 606 Westmount Dr, West Hollywood, CA 90069
+If you live near Irvine, CA, Socal Aesthetic Surgery offers earlobe repair among its services and is conveniently located at 113 waterworks way, Suite #100, Irvine, CA 92618.

 Schedule your consultation with expert Earlobe Repair Dr. Hojjat

 You don’t have to live with unsightly earlobes forever.
-Men and women who are interested in earlobe repair are encouraged to schedule a consultation with Dr. Homer Hojjat in West Hollywood, CA to discuss their goals.
+Men and women who are interested in earlobe repair are encouraged to schedule a consultation with Dr. Homer Hojjat in Irvine, CA to discuss their goals.
 To make your appointment, call 310-729-4475 today.